 Mineral-tanning (chrome-tanning, chrome/mercury)

 Mineral-tanning, also called chrome-tanning, uses a modern industrial method of tanning invented during the late 1800s for modern machinery and mass-production.
 The tanning process utilizes mineral salts (chemicals and metals) like chromium and mercury instead of plant tannins, and re-introduces shelf-stable oils for flex and suppleness.

 90% of leather is chrome-tanned these days, and that must be in part because the mineral-tanning process can take as little as one day.
 The resulting leather is soft and has a fabric-like drape, and can be dyed in any color because its natural hue is bleached out in the process (called wet blues).
 The shoe and fashion industries use this kind of leather the most.
 Because of its fast processing time, it is less expensive than vegetable-tanned leather.
 Mike Rowe covered a chrome leather tannery in Dirty Jobs (Season 3, Episode 3).

 There are some chemical tanneries in the US, but these are grandfathered-in and generally speaking large operations would have trouble getting permission to operate here given current environmental laws.
 The vast majority of chemically-tanned leather is done in countries with less stringent environmental laws, particularly China and Mexico.

 Other tanning methods

-We’re writing a leather learning series, and this is the fourth of ten posts.
+We’re writing a leather learning series, and this is the fourth of eleven posts.
 In the series, we go through the different kinds of leather and the different ways it is tanned and finished, then talk about how leather as a raw material is turned into products, how to tell good leather products in the store, how those products should be maintained, and what ethical leather choices are.

 Subscribe to our email list to get notified of more posts like these: